superannotateai/generated_text_detector/README.md

 ### Model ###

-The Generated Text Detection model is based on a fine-tuned RoBERTa Large architecture.
-Trained on a diverse dataset sourced from multiple open datasets, it excels at classifying text inputs as either generated/synthetic or human-written. \
+The Generated Text Detection model is built on a fine-tuned RoBERTa Large architecture.
+It has been extensively trained on a diverse dataset that includes internal generation and subset of RAID train dataset, enabling it to accurately classify text as either generated (synthetic) or human-written. \
+This model is optimized for robust detection, offering two configurations based on specific needs:

+- **Optimized for Low False Positive Rate (FPR):** [AI Detector](https://huggingface.co/SuperAnnotate/ai-detector)
+- **Optimized for High Overall Prediction Accuracy:** [LLM Content Detector V2](https://huggingface.co/SuperAnnotate/roberta-large-llm-content-detector-V2)

-For more details and access to the model, visit its [Hugging Face Model Hub page](https://huggingface.co/SuperAnnotate/roberta-large-llm-content-detector).
+For more details and access to the model weights, please refer to the links above on the Hugging Face Model Hub.

 ## How to run it ##